 - It is not accurate to suggest that "pieces of the exterior and windows regularly break and fall off the building," as has been suggested.

-DCAMM's statements coincide with a recent report from Cambridge's Fire Chief that declares the building is "unoccupied and secure" and "does not presently present a hazard that requires intervention."
+DCAMM's statements coincide with a recent report from Cambridge's Acting Fire Chief that declares the building is "unoccupied and secure" and "does not presently present a hazard that requires intervention."

-Commenting on this report, Vice Mayor Jan Devereux recently stated: "The building is under close watch 24/7 by two security guards (at the state’s expense) and all the systems and utilities have been shut off.
+Commenting on the fire chief's report, Vice Mayor Jan Devereux recently stated: "The building is under close watch 24/7 by two security guards (at the state’s expense) and all the systems and utilities have been shut off.
 There is no elevated risk of fire in this steel-construction concrete building; asbestos does one thing well, it makes buildings more fire resistant.
 The Sullivan Courthouse is ugly and too tall and should be demolished, but it is not the imminent public safety threat that some supporters of the developer’s plan have led nervous neighbors to believe.
 Rumors spread by a city council candidate and others in the developer’s orbit that the vacant and locked building is dangerous are irresponsible."

 While everyone recognizes the Courthouse contains asbestos that must be remediated, and while Rep. Connolly believes it is possible for city and state officials to work together to accomplish this remediation effort and a community-driven redevelopment in an expedited fashion, it is also important to ensure that city officials and the public are aware of accurate information about the status of the building.
 It is in that spirit that we have made these meeting notes available.

 Our office will continue to work with local residents, DCAMM, the City of Cambridge, and all interested stakeholders to address concerns relative to the status of the building.